alongenosar/ios-sdk/README.md

 			- item : twitterkit-c8k1VkrIs7tHDuHkcc5kzLJAX

-Either add them manually or use the following instructions:
+Either add them manually one by one, or use the following instructions to add them collectively:

 In the Project Navigator, right click on Info.plist, and click "Open as" → "Source Code" Paste the following snippet into your existing plist.